Abdelkarim Hassan

-Abdelkarim Hassan Al Haj Fadlalla (عَبْد الْكَرِيم حَسَن الْحَاجّ فَضْل الله; born 28 August 1993) is a Qatari professional footballer who plays as a left-back for Kuwaiti Premier League club Al-Jahra and the Qatar national team.
+Abdelkarim Hassan Al Haj Fadlalla (عَبْد الْكَرِيم حَسَن الْحَاجّ فَضْل الله; born 28 August 1993) is a Qatari professional footballer who plays as a left-back or center-back for Qatar Stars League club Al-Wakrah and the Qatar national team.

 Abdelkarim won the Asian Footballer of the Year award in 2018.

 Club career

 Abdelkarim Hassan graduated from Aspire Academy in 2011.

 He was the youngest player to appear in the 2011 AFC Champions League at 17 years old, coming off the bench against Esteghlal.
 His team subsequently emerged champions of the Champions League that year.
 He was awarded Young Player of the Year in the 2012–13 Qatar Stars League.
 It was announced in June 2017 that Al Sadd had loaned him to Belgian First Division A side Eupen.

 Abdelkarim played in the 2019 FIFA Club World Cup, in which he scored in a 3–1 win over Hienghène Sport.
 He later scored in the second round 3–2 loss against C.F.
 Monterrey.
 Al-Sadd eventually finished in the 5th place.

 On 21 December 2022, the management of Al Sadd announced that Abdelkarim Hassan has been excluded from the football first team permanently.
 This comes due to the player’s outlook not matching the goals and aspirations of the team for the upcoming period.
 On 25 January 2023, Abdelkarim Hassan joined for Kuwaiti Premier League club Al-Jahra.